reloginn/mu/README.md

 - **Tarantool** (you can install it using your distribution's package manager)
 - **cargo**

-# Why is it not supported by Windows?
+# Why is it not supported Windows?
 - **Tarantool** does not support Windows, you can install WSL (Windows Subsystem for Linux) and work from there.

 # TODO